Qualified Opportunity Zones

 - those held on the last day of the QOF’s taxable year.

-- Individuals who formed and invested in a QOF during the second half of 2018 must have the QOF invest in QOZP by December 31, 2018, or they could face a penalty (which is a monthly interest charge on the shortfall).
-If the QOZP has been identified, the simplest method to meet the 90 percent QOF requirement is for the QOF to invest the capital gains by December 31, 2018 into a new LLC or corporation that will document the required necessary steps toward property acquisition and development (i.e., scheduled acquisition and construction date to meet the 31-month safe harbor criteria).
+- Tax-payers who invest in a QOF during the second half of 2019 must arrange for the QOF to invest in QOZP by December 31, 2019, or the tax-payers could face a penalty (which is a monthly interest charge on the shortfall).
+If the QOZP has been identified, the simplest method to meet the 90 percent QOF requirement is for the QOF to invest the capital gains by December 31, 2019 into a new LLC or corporation that has documented the required necessary steps toward property acquisition and development (i.e., scheduled acquisition and construction date to meet the 31-month safe harbor criteria).

 The IRS has received numerous recommendations to extend the six-month period for a QOF to invest in QOZP to satisfy the 90 percent test.